Part 1: Basic Structures & Elements

 How does it look in the editor?

-With the editable fields set in this example, this is what you would see if you were editing this block in a template:
+With the editable fields set in this example, this is what you would see if you were editing this block in an email:

-The example DML block in the template editor
+The example DML block in the email editor

 Practice

-This example block is also a good opportunity to practice modifying these elements.
+Use this example block to practice modifying these elements.
 Some things to try include:

 • • Change the background-color of the row